mailtoharshit/PolyForce/README.md

 # PolyForce
-## Using Polymer components  with Visualforce to draw Amazing Charts
+## Using Polymer components with Visualforce

 # Table of Contents